Continuous Integration with New Perforce Server Plugin for Jenkins

 The most important feature of the new plugin is the ability to run builds both on Perforce streams and shelves.
 Perforce users who adopted streams needed to perform automated builds using Jenkins.
 Adding the ability to build from a shelf makes it very easy for Perforce Swarm to run pre-commit builds.

 P4 Plugin for Jenkins can be installed like any other Jenkins plugin from the ‘Manage Jenkins’ -> ‘Manage Plugins’ menu.
-Simply follow the instructions here.
+Simply follow the instructions under "Install" here.
 Alternatively you can download the source code from the Perforce Workshop and manually build and install the plugin yourself.

 To use P4 Plugin for Jenkins, you need to first define the user credentials.
 These credentials are then used when defining the build parameters to specify the connection to Perforce Server.